Microwave oven: Residential use

 Consumer household microwave ovens usually come with a cooking power of between 600 and 1200 watts.
-Microwave cooking power, also referred to as output wattage, is lower than its input wattage, which is the manufacturer’s listed power rating.
+Microwave cooking power, also referred to as output wattage, is lower than its input wattage, which is the manufacturer's listed power rating.

 The size of household microwave ovens can vary, but usually have an internal volume of around 20 L, and external dimensions of approximately 45–60 cm wide, 35–40 cm deep and 25–35 cm tall.

-Microwaves can be turntable or flatbed.
-Turntable ovens include a glass plate or tray.
-Flatbed ones do not include a plate, so they have a flat and wider cavity.
+Countertop microwaves vary in weight 23 – 45 lbs.

+Simply radiating microwaves into a chamber intrinsically results in very uneven energy distribution, over- and under-heating various parts of the food.
+Only the cheapest units lack mechanisms that mitigate this problem, requiring the user to more frequently stop the cooking to stir or move the food.
+For reasonably even heating, a microwave oven must have either multiple magnetrons, common in commercial units, a microwave stirrer, which is a fan-like mechanism in which microwave-reflective blades spin to vary the radiation pattern (usually at the top of the chamber, hidden above a microwave-transparent plastic cover), or a turntable, which effectively reduces the capacity of the oven to the space above the turntable, wasting at least nearly a quarter of the volume of a square chamber.
+Food is always placed above the bottom of the microwave-reflecting chamber, allowing microwave energy to reach the bottom of the food; in a flatbed unit the floor of the visible chamber is of a microwave-transparent material above the microwave-reflecting bottom, and in better units some of the microwave radiation enters through the transparent floor.
+In a non-flatbed unit there is either a glass tray shaped to fit the chamber, keeping the food some distance from the reflective bottom, or, in a unit with a turntable, the turntable itself is microwave-transparent and sits above the reflective bottom.

 By position and type, US DOE classifies them as (1) countertop or (2) over the range and built-in (wall oven for a cabinet or a drawer model).

-Traditional microwaves rely on internal high voltage power from a line/mains transformer, but many newer models are powered by an inverter.
-Inverter microwaves can be useful for achieving more even cooking results, as they offer a seamless stream of cooking power.

-A traditional microwave only has two power output levels, fully on and fully off.
-Intermediate heat settings are achieved using duty-cycle modulation and switch between full power and off every few seconds, with more time on for higher settings.
+A conventional microwave oven has only one output power level, with intermediate power settings achieved using duty-cycle modulation, switching the magnetron on and off every few seconds, with more time on for higher settings.
+An inverter-type unit, however, can effectively sustain lower power output instead of switching full power on and off, heating food more evenly.

-An inverter type, however, can sustain lower temperatures for a lengthy duration without having to switch itself off and on repeatedly.
 Apart from offering superior cooking ability, these microwaves are generally more energy-efficient.

 As of 2020, the majority of countertop microwave ovens (regardless of brand) sold in the United States were manufactured by the Midea Group.

 Categories

-Domestic Microwave ovens are typically marked with the Microwave-safe symbol, next to the devices approximate IEC 60705 Output Power rating, in Watts (typically either: 600W, 700W, 800W, 900W, 1000W), and a voluntary Heating Category (A-E).
+Domestic microwave ovens are typically marked with the microwave-safe symbol, next to the device's approximate IEC 60705 output power rating, in watts (typically either: 600W, 700W, 800W, 900W, 1000W), and a voluntary Heating Category (A-E).